"Christ, Lord of the Universe"

 About the Dome

 Upon entering St. Matthew Church, the focal point is the amazing mosaic dome above the altar.
-This dome is believed to be one of the largest such examples in the United States, encompassing approximately 1,300 square feet.
+This dome is believed to be one of the largest such examples in the United States, encompassing approximately 2,300 square feet.
 Christ is pictured as "Lord of the Universe."
+The mosaic is estimated to contain over 1,500,000 tiles!

-He is sitting on His throne in judgement, bestowing His blessing upon believers and unbelievers.
+He is sitting on His throne in judgment, bestowing His blessing upon believers and unbelievers.
 This beautiful likeness of Christ is nearly 15 feet tall!

 The book He holds with the symbols of Alpha and Omega is a reminder that He is the beginning and end of all things.
 The rainbow appearing above emphasizes the limitless beauty and magnitude of Catholicism and the covenant between God and His chosen people.